Skip to main content

 • A demonstrable working knowledge of the languages you plan to work with, as well as any other technical aspects that underpin the project;

-In planning your application for a PhD, a long list of factors will come into play: academic reputation, research experts, location, quality of training and availability of funding.
+In planning your application for a PhD, many factors will come into play: academic reputation, research experts, location, quality of training and availability of funding.
 Applying for the PhD itself, and applying for funding are both competitive processes that depend on your qualifications, experience and research aspirations.
 The first stage in the process is to come up with an idea of what you would like to study.
-You should write out your idea in the form of a 300-word abstract, being sure to identify precisely and specifically:

 • What your overarching research question will be;